capocasa/scnim/README.md

 *Nim* is an exciting new programming language.
 It is about as easy to work with as ruby, but it compiles to very efficient C code.

-It also uses itself as a pre-processor, so you can generate huge blobs of efficient code without having to a lot of copying and pasting by hand.
+It also uses itself as a pre-processor, so you can generate huge blobs of efficient code without having to do a lot of copying and pasting by hand.

 This seems to make it ideally suitable for writing realtime signal processing code, and, by extension, SuperCollider plugins.